 Most custom data is stored inside the "Sky Data" folder or the "Prefs" folder.
 On Windows, the "Prefs" folder is inside the "C:\Documents and Settings\<user name here>\Local Settings\Application Data\Imaginova Canada" folder.
-On the Mac, the "Prefs" folder is inside the "User/Library/ Preferences/Imaginova Canada" folder.
+On the Mac, the "Prefs"

-Settings Files: If you have customized your settings, using the menu option Options->Save Current Options as Default, these changes will be saved in the file "Default Settings.sno" in the "Prefs\<product name>" folder.
+Settings Files: If you have customized your settings, using the menu option Options->Save Current Options as Default, these changes will be saved in the file "Default Settings.sno" in the "Prefs\product name>" folder.
 If you have used the Options->Save Preset... command to create additional settings files, these files (including your print settings) will be saved in the "Sky Data\View Options" folder.